josemasa13/pirple_hw_1/README.md

 # pirple_hw_1
-Node.js restful api which returns a welcome message when it receives an http request
+Node.js restful api which returns a welcome message as a JSON object when it receives an http request